richardhsu/cs244-14-rcp/README.md

 We provide an easy Amazon EC2 AMI for you to run the simulation test code.
 It has everything set up so you only need to run the code and view the output!
 On Amazon EC2 in the Oregon location the AMI's name will be `CS244-2014-RCP`.
+Once started, follow the below instructions in the section titled 'Reproduction Code.'

 ### Your Own Setup

 The following are instructions to help you run it on your own system.
 We